georgebrock/javascript-features/README.md

 ## Upgrading ##
 If you are upgrading from JavaScript Features 1.0.3 you will need to move your JavaScripts to `/app/assets` so the asset pipeline can package them.
-The `include_javascript_features` helper will now raise an exception to remind you to use the asset pipeline and include your javascript with `javascript_include_tag`.
+The `include_javascript_features` is now an alias for `javascript_include_tag`, adding an `index.js` with `//= require_tree .` in each feature directory will package your assets in the same way, however you may prefer to include your features in your application.js manifiest to reduce requests.

 ## License ##